Fun-Filled Winter Staycation Ideas For Families in the Albany Area

 Take a Tour Through the History of New York State

 Winter is a wonderful time of year to take a tour through local history, and you can discover historic sites and museums in Albany, Saratoga County, the Lake George Region, and beyond.
 Local communities have played a significant role in our country's history, and some popular places to learn about the past include:

 - Albany Institute of History & Art - Founded in 1791, the Albany Institute of History & Art in Albany is New York's oldest museum, and it features exhibits on topics such as colonial history and contemporary art.

-- Saratoga National Historical Park - Saratoga Battlefield is the site of the Battles of Saratoga, and it's the largest of four parts that make up Saratoga National Historical Park, which is about an hour from Albany.
+- Saratoga National Historical Park - Saratoga Battlefield is the site of the Battles of Saratoga, and it's the largest of five parts that make up Saratoga National Historical Park, which is about an hour from Albany.
 Visitors can cross-country ski or snowshoe along the historic battlefield's hiking trails as weather permits.

 These are just a few options to add to your history tour this season.
 For even more ideas, take a look at these museums »